High-voltage direct current: Converter

+Line-commutated converters

-Most of the HVDC systems in operation today are based on line-commutated converters.
+Most of the HVDC systems in operation today are based on line-commutated converters (LCCs).

-The basic LCC configuration uses a three-phase bridge rectifier or six-pulse bridge, containing six electronic switches, each connecting one of the three phases to one of the two DC rails.
+The basic LCC configuration uses a three-phase bridge rectifier known as a six-pulse bridge, containing six electronic switches, each connecting one of the three phases to one of the two DC rails.
 A complete switching element is usually referred to as a valve, irrespective of its construction.
 However, with a phase change only every 60°, considerable harmonic distortion is produced at both the DC and AC terminals when this arrangement is used.

 An enhancement of this arrangement uses 12 valves in a twelve-pulse bridge.
-The AC is split into two separate three phase supplies before transformation.
-One of the sets of supplies is then configured to have a star (wye) secondary, the other a delta secondary, establishing a 30° phase difference between the two sets of three phases.
+The AC is split into two separate three-phase supplies before transformation.
+One of the sets of supplies is then configured to have a star (wye) secondary, and the other a delta secondary, establishing a 30° phase difference between the two sets of three phases.
 With twelve valves connecting each of the two sets of three phases to the two DC rails, there is a phase change every 30°, and harmonics are considerably reduced.
-For this reason the twelve-pulse system has become standard on most line-commutated converter HVDC systems built since the 1970s.
+For this reason, the twelve-pulse system has become standard on most line-commutated converter HVDC systems built since the 1970s.